shihanrehman/DBRS_interviewChallenge/README.md

 -Consider only the 10 most common overall complaint types.
 For the 10 most populous zip codes, how many of each of those 10 types were there in 2017?

 -Considering all complaint types.
 Which boroughs are the biggest "complainers" relative to the size of the population in 2017?
 Meaning, calculate a complaint-index that adjusts for population of the borough.

+                                                          Data Cleansing

+I took into account funny characters found in the data, particular in the zip codes colum, as well as a few others.

+                                                          Data Sources

+1. I was able to source the data from here, https://dev.socrata.com/foundry/data.cityofnewyork.us/fhrw-4uyv - on the site, I was able to filter data for 2017 and export it to CSV.
+The CSV file, being about 1.2 GB in sized, was downloaded, zipped to 100MB, and stored in dropbox.
+The application downloads the data set and unzips it upon execution.

+2. I was able to souce the population by zip code data from here: https://blog.splitwise.com/2013/09/18/the-2010-us-census-population-by-zip-code-totally-free/.
+The CSV file is in the kilobytes, so it was stored into dropbox.
+The application downloads is upon execution.